Our Family Lawyers at Fosters can help you both understand and engage in the entire divorce procedure.

 The application for divorce is contained in the divorce petition and is presented to the Court by the petitioning spouse, or the Petitioner.
 The other spouse is known as the Respondent.

 There is only one ground for divorce in this jurisdiction; that the marriage has broken down irretrievably.
 This can be established within the Petition in a number of ways known as facts:

 - adultery committed by the Respondent and where the Petitioner finds it intolerable to live with the Respondent;

 - behaviour by the Respondent which means that the Petitioner cannot reasonably be expected to live with the Respondent;

-- desertion of the Petitioner by the Respondent for a period of 2 years;
+- desertion of the Petitioner by the Respondent for a period of two years;

-- separation for 2 years where both parties consent to a divorce;
+- separation for two years where both parties consent to a divorce;

 The various stages of the divorce process are as follows: